Cyp9715/IMDB_CNN_binary_classification/README.md

 therefore, we have tried some customizations for deep learning, but that was pointless.

-It is nonsense in itself to conclude a particular movie with a particular category
+It is nonsense in itself to conclude a particular movie to particular(second) category

 if the category of comedy "Joker" (2019) is divided into "Black Comedy" and "Just Comedy."